yashraj24october/yashraj24october/README.md

 - # <center>👋 Hi, I’m Yash Raj , A Front-end Developer and programming enthusiast.
 - 💞️ I love web designing and programming.
+- 💟 Building Quality web applications using React.js
 - 🌱 I am Always dedicated to programming and web development
-- 💞️ I am a passionate learner and love to collaborate with tech learners and developers.
+- 💞️ I am a passionate learner and will love to collaborate with tech learners and developers.

 <!---
 yashraj24october/yashraj24october is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.